spencer-shadley/completed-class/18-pwa/2-thursday-pwa/activities/07-Stu_PWAs/README.md

 - Desktop:

-  1. Navigate to [https://secure-bayou-27137.herokuapp.com/](https://secure-bayou-27137.herokuapp.com/) with Chrome
+  1. Navigate to [https://secure-bayou-27137.herokuapp.com/](https://secure-bayou-27137.herokuapp.com/) (or find your own PWA to install) with Chrome

   1. On the very right of the omnibar click the "(+)" icon